HomeExplainerExplained: Field Tilt

 Long gone are the days, when football was all about goals and assists.
 Well, at least when it came to stats!
 Fast forward to the present, and football has increasingly become more of a numbers game.
-Underlying stats like xT (Expected threats), BDP (Buildup disruption percentage) and xOVA (Expected Offensive Value Addition) rule the roost.
+Underlying stats like xT (Expected threats), BDP (Buildup disruption percentage) and xOVA (Expected Offensive Value Addition) rule the world of football at this point.

 View this post on Instagram